 2. Activate ANDI on the Webpage

-Click the ANDI bookmark in your browser’s toolbar to start analyzing the current webpage.
+Click the ANDI bookmark in your browser’s toolbar to analyze the webpage you are currently on.
 ANDI will overlay visual indicators on the page elements it analyzes.

 3. Check for Accessible Names on Interactive Elements

-Hover over links, buttons, and form controls to check if ANDI provides an accessible name or label.
-If a name or description is missing or unclear, add a descriptive label or aria-label (WCAG 2.5.3).
+Use the previous or next buttons, or hover over links, buttons, and form controls to check if ANDI provides an accessible name or label.
+Add a descriptive label or aria label if a name or description is missing or unclear (WCAG 2.5.3).

 4. Verify Alt Text for Images

-Select the “Graphics” module in ANDI by clicking on the “g” button.
-ANDI will highlight images and display their alt text.
-Ensure that all meaningful images have descriptive alt text and that decorative images have an empty alt attribute (WCAG 1.1.1).
+Select the “Graphics” module.
+Use the previous and next buttons or hover over images.
+ANDI will show the alt text or lack thereof.
+Ensure that all meaningful images have descriptive alt text and that decorative images have an empty alt attribute [alt=””] (WCAG 1.1.1).

 5. Check for Form Labeling and Instructions

-Click the “Forms” module by pressing the “f” button in ANDI.
-Check that all form fields have a visible label or aria-label attribute and that instructions are provided for complex inputs.
+Using the “Focusable elements” module, check that all form fields have a visible label or aria-label attribute and that instructions are provided for complex inputs.
 If labels are missing, add them to match the input fields (WCAG 3.3.2).

 6. Test for Required Fields and Error Handling

-In the “Forms” module, ANDI will identify required fields and those with error messages.
+In the “Focusable elements” module, ANDI will identify required fields and those with error messages.
 Verify that error messages are clear and appear when you submit the form without the required information.
 Add ARIA alerts if necessary (WCAG 3.3.1 & 3.3.3).

-In the default “Focusable Elements” view, hover over each link and ensure that the accessible name (link text or aria-label) describes the link’s destination or function.
+Select the “Links/buttons” module.
+ANDI will display the number of links and buttons on the page.
+Switch between links and buttons, then use the previous and next buttons or hover over each link/button.
+Ensure that the accessible name (link/button text or aria-label) describes the link or button’s destination or function.
 Avoid using links like “click here” without context (WCAG 2.4.4).

 8. Verify Color Contrast

-Click the “Graphics” module and look for color contrast issues reported by ANDI.
+Select the “Graphics” module and look for color contrast issues reported by ANDI.
 Adjust the colors of text and background to meet contrast ratio requirements of 4.5:1 for normal text and 3:1 for large text (WCAG 1.4.3).
+Where colors do not meet the requirement, ANDI will provide suggested alternative colors to bring them into compliance.
+There is also a “Contrast Playground” where you can manually test different color combinations.
+Note: where images are used as background, ANDI results may vary and will require manual testing using tools such as the Colour Contrast Analyser or the WebAIM color contrast checker.

 9. Check for ARIA Roles and Properties

-Activate the “Landmarks” module by clicking the “l” button.
-ANDI will display ARIA landmarks and roles on the page.
+From the “Structures” module, ANDI will display ARIA landmarks and roles on the page.
 Verify that these are used correctly for navigation menus, regions, and other interactive elements (WCAG 4.1.2).

 10. Check Keyboard Navigation